mesos/cloudfoundry-mesos/README.md

 ## CloudFoundry-Mesos

-CloudFoundry-Mesos replaces the auctioning process of CloudFoundry Diego with Mesos, and make the Diego auctioneer as a Mesos framework.
-This project starts as a PoC and is currently under development.
-The idea is to let CloudFoundry be able to share the same Mesos cluster with other frameworks to get better resource utilization and possibly improve the scalability.
+CloudFoundry-Mesos replaces the current auctioning process of CloudFoundry Diego with "Mesos Offers" and at the same time makes the Diego auctioneer component as a Mesos framework.
+This is a very initial version of the framework and is a work-in-progress.
+In the coming days and weeks, all of us as a community will keep refining these details as we go along.
+The main goal is to achieve “Improvements in Resource Management and Efficiencies as well as overall Scalability” across all applications frameworks, including Cloud Foundry PaaS environment.

 ## Implementation

 * __Create Mesos scheduler and executor__.
 The scheduler provides two strategies, `binpack` which tries to put CloudFoundry apps into as few cells as possible, and `spread` which is the opposite.
 Both the strategies base on the RAM usage and the implementation is simply for demo purpose.
 The executor uses `rep` API to launch and monitor Diego `Tasks` and `LRPs`.
 * __Pack Diego `cell` into Docker image__ to minimize the Mesos Slave host system dependency and be able to create a cell on the fly.
 Due to `Garden-Linux` requirements, the Docker Container is started privileged, uses host network.
 It also maps two directories for storing data and logs.
 The executor is packed into this image as well.

-    It is considered to make Mesos __[Garden](https://github.com/cloudfoundry-incubator/garden) aware__ so Mesos will see the detail resource usage of each container and there will be container in container stuff.
+    In the future, we are planning to __make Mesos [Garden](https://github.com/cloudfoundry-incubator/garden) aware__ so that Mesos can directly see the detail resource usage of each running garden container.
+There will be no need for nesting the Garden container within the Docker container.

 * __Create a new `auctionrunner`__ that collects the `auctions` and hands them to the Mesos scheduler.
 * __Patch `auctioneer`__ by replace the `auctionrunner` package.
 * __Patch `rep`__ so the `/state` API would return not only `LRPs` but the `Tasks` as well (no longer needed in latest version).

-## Fetures on Mesos
+## Features on Mesos

 * __On-demand resource allocation__.
-CloudFoundry Diego cells are created automatically up to the Mesos cluster size and removed if not needed.
+CloudFoundry Diego cells are created dynamically and get removed if not needed.
 * __Resource sharing__.
 So the same Mesos cluster can run multiple frameworks for jobs such as Hadoop, Spark, Redis, etc.
 * __Scheduling algorithm customization__.
 * __Mesos scales to 10,000s of nodes__.
 This may help increase the CloudFoundry cluster size.